Solihull: Music and dance

-In Solihull is the Resorts World Arena, a multipurpose indoor arena with a capacity of 15,685 opened in 1980 with a concert by Queen.
+In Solihull is the bp pulse LIVE (formerly LG Arena, Genting Arena, and Resorts World Arena), a multipurpose indoor arena with a capacity of 15,685 opened in 1980 with a concert by Queen.
 A number of internationally renowned acts have performed there in recent years, including Lady Gaga and Adele.
-In 2019, Resorts World Arena had the fifth highest ticket sales of an arena venue in the United Kingdom.
+In 2019, Resorts World Arena, as it was known at the time had the fifth highest ticket sales of an arena venue in the United Kingdom.

 Solihull has a symphony orchestra founded in 1990.

 The town has a professional ballet school, which teaches according to the International Dance Teachers Association syllabus.

 The town has a troop of mixed border Morris dancers called Silhill Morris.

 Art and museums

 Solihull is home to a large number of public sculptures and art works.
 There are also a number of museums, galleries and historic properties open to the public.